 “Closeness to the fantastic nature here was a decisive factor when my family and I chose to settle in Iggesund.
 The forest is literally around the corner from our farm.
-I spend a lot of my spare time in the forest together with my family – it is where we exercise, pick berries and mushrooms, and hunt moose.
-I come from a family of forest owners and I am the fifth generation to take care of the family’s forest holdings.“
+I spend a lot of my spare time in the forest with my family – it is where we exercise, pick berries and mushrooms, and hunt moose.
+I come from a family of forest owners and I'm the fifth generation to take care of the family’s holdings.“

 “I’m celebrating my twentieth anniversary at Iggesund Paperboard this year (2017).
 As I recall, the recruitment process was very informal.
 Someone phoned me and wondered if I could come and ‘take a look at how we work’.
 That’s what happened.
 Since then I’ve held several positions.
 I’ve worked with development at Iggesund Mill and been product manager for Invercote but also worked a lot with business development.